josu1502/miun-java-project/README.md

 * Update line 59 with your local ip-adress

 ### Now all projects should be up and running, if they all are connected to the same network
+The admin page is in the project AntonsHemsida (Netbeans project), in the folder lunchEntity.

 ## Special thanks
 A special thanks to our teacher Martin Kjellqvist for helping us when we got stuck.